euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Latent Dirichlet Allocation.md

 1. Choose a set of n-topics.
 1. Generate a set of n-documents.
 	2. This is done using a dirichlet distribution on the n-topics.
 Probabilities of the relation between each document and a topic are generated in a matrix ($\theta$)
+	3. A sample, defined by a poisson distribution, is generated

 > image sublda5